jeanochs/pitch-and-fix-hackathon/Notes.md

 The field meaning are explained below.

-1. HOST - Address where the server will be listening.
+1. HOST - Address where the Postgres database server is listening.
+Default is "localhost."
-2. PORT - Port where the server will be listening.
+2. PORT - Port where the Postgres database server is listening.
+Default is 5432.
 3. DBUSER - User name used with the Postgre database server.
 4. PASSWORD - Password for the Postgre database user.
 5. DATABASE - Name of the Postgre database.